SRGSSR/srgcontentprotection-fake-apple/docs/README.md

 The library requires the following frameworks to be added to any target requiring it:

+* `libextobjc`: A utility framework.
+* `MAKVONotificationCenter`: A safe KVO framework.
 * `SRGContentProtection`: The (fake) content protection library framework.
+* `SRGDiagnostics`: Framework for collecting diagnostic information.
+* `SRGLogger`: The framework used for internal logging.
+* `SRGNetwork`: A networking framework.

 ### Dynamic framework integration